Installing VS Code

 Install some useful plugins

 Run VS Code to see the interface.
-The first time it stats you'll be presented with a Welcome screen.
+The first time it starts you'll be presented with a Welcome screen.
 You can browse through it do learn a little about the interface for VS Code.
 To get up and running with VS Code you need to install extensions for C++, Java, and WPILib.
 The extensions directory can be loaded by pressing the bottom button in the vertical toolbar as shown.

 The extensions to install are: